dechamps/videojitter/README.md

 Otherwise, you will need to obtain the hardware or build it yourself.
 But don't let that scare you!
 Building your own instrument is much simpler than you may
 think: a basic instrument can be built using only a few dollars worth of parts that can be assembled in minutes.
-TODO: elaborate
+Read [this guide][] to find out how.

 #### Requirements on the instrument